pypa/setuptools/README.txt

 About the fork
 ==============

-`Distribute` is a friendly fork of the `Setuptools` project.
-The `Setuptools` maintainer, Phillip J. Eby is not responsible of any aspect of this fork.
+`Distribute` is a fork of the `Setuptools` project.

+Distribute is intended to replace Setuptools as the standard method for working with Python module distributions.

+The fork has two goals:

+- Provides a backward compatible version to replace Setuptools and make all distributions that depend on Setuptools work as before, but with less bugs and behavior issues.
+  This version is also compatible with Python 3.

+  This work is done in the 0.6.x series

+- Refactor the code, and release it in several distributions.
+  This work is done in the 0.7.x series but not yet released.

 If you install `Distribute` and want to switch back for any reason to `Setuptools`, get to the `Uninstallation instructions`_ section.

 About the installation process